Longtang

+A longtang (弄堂 (lòngtáng), Shanghainese: /loŋ¹¹ dɑ̃⁴⁴/, Wugniu: lon⁶-daon⁶) is a lane in Shanghai and, by extension, a community centred on a lane or several interconnected lanes.
+It is sometimes called lilong (里弄); the latter name incorporates the -li suffix often used in the name of residential developments in the late 19th and early 20th centuries.
+The Shanghai longdang is loosely equivalent to the hutong of Beijing.
+As with the term hutong, the Shanghai longdang can either refers to the lanes that the houses face onto, or a group of houses connected by the lane.

 A large variety of housing styles are called "lilong residences" in Shanghai.
 Of these, the best known and most characteristic is the shikumen (石库门 (石庫門)), two- or three-storey terrace houses with a wall and large gate in front of each dwelling.
 Other types include the more modern "new style lilong" (新式里弄); the simplified "Cantonese style lilong" (广式里弄 (廣式裡弄)); the high-end villa-like "garden lilong" (花园里弄 (花園裡弄)); and the higher density "apartment lilong" (公寓里弄).
 Colloquially, they are referred to as "lilong houses" or, as an English translation, "lane houses".

 Governance

 In the mid-20th century, after the establishment of Communist rule in Shanghai, a system of "neighbourhood committees" were set up as the lowest level of self-governing administrative organs in urban areas.
 From 1960 to 1968, in Shanghai these were replaced with "lilong committees" (里弄委员会, often abbreviated to 里委会, liweihui), which had slightly larger jurisdictions than previous neighbourhood committees.
 Lilong committees acted as liaison between residents and the next level of administrative government (the sub-district), but also had various administrative powers in relation to public security and internal security, education, social welfare, employment, industry, health and mediation.
 In 1963, the Communist Party's Shanghai committee held a conference on the work of sub-districts, and the Shanghai People's Committee (the municipal government at the time) issued the Regulations for the Work of Lilong Committees in the Shanghai Municipality, which emphasizes that sub-districts and lilongs are "the frontier posts for class struggle, the home front of production, places of living, and important battle positions for the struggle to foster the proletariat and destroy the bourgeoisie".

 In 1968, lilong committees were renamed "lilong revolutionary committees" (里弄革命委员会, abbreviated to 里革会, ligehui).
 In 1978 lilong revolutionary committees were abolished, the smaller neighbourhood committees (or "residents' committees", 居民委员会, abbreviated to 居委会, juweihui) were reinstated.
 Even today, neighbourhood committees are sometimes colloquially called "lilong committees".